 (1) Subsection (a) is amended to read as follows:

-“(a) Beginning October 31, 2023, and by October 31 of each year thereafter, District of Columbia Public Schools (“DCPS”) and each public charter LEA shall send a letter to OSSE reporting whether each school under the LEA’s authority has complied with the requirements set forth in this title.
+“(a) Beginning October 31, 2024, and by October 31 of each year thereafter, District of Columbia Public Schools (“DCPS”) and each public charter LEA shall send a letter to OSSE reporting whether each school under the LEAs authority has complied with the requirements set forth in this title.
 If a school has failed to comply with one or more sections of this title, the LEA shall state the name of the school, the deficiency, and the timeline for curing the deficiency.”.

 (2) Subsection (b) is repealed.

-(3) Subsection (c) is amended by striking the phrase “the PCSB” and inserting the phrase “the public charter LEA” in its place.
+(3) Subsection (c) is amended by striking the word “PCSB” and inserting the phrase “public charter LEAs” in its place.

-Sec.
-4174.
-Section 3(b)(24) of the State Education Office Establishment Act of 2000, effective October 21, 2000 (D.C.
-Law 13-176; D.C.
-Official Code § 38-2602 et seq.), is amended as follows:

-(a) The lead-in language is amended to read as follows:

-“(24) Establish a competitive grant for Early Literacy Intervention to provide

-additional support for early readers.
-Funds shall be used to:”.

-(b) Subparagraph (A) is amended to read as follows:

-“(A) Provide developmentally appropriate early literacy intervention services for students up to grade 3 at a quantity and frequency that is grounded in research”.

-(c) Subparagraph (B) is amended to read as follows:

-“(B) Provide support for personnel demonstrating competency in the

-science of reading to deliver literacy intervention services to DC students.”.

-(d) Subparagraph (E) is amended by striking the word “Use” and inserting the word “Support” in its place.

-(e) Subparagraph (F) is amended by striking the phrase “Are not local education agencies” and inserting the phrase “Administer the grant” in its place.

 SUBTITLE S. PR HARRIS BUILDING AND SITE